pivotal/blog/content/post/ntp-costs-500.md

 {{< responsive-figure src="https://cloud.githubusercontent.com/assets/1020675/22177615/4e8c1940-dfd6-11e6-9a2f-a33e0bc07c8d.png" caption="The pool.ntp.org project's menu option on the server management page allows you to throttle the traffic on your server.
 The lower your connection speed, the less traffic your server will receive, and the lower the bandwidth costs." >}}

+The aggregate "netspeed" for the US zone is [86798173 kbps](https://community.ntppool.org/t/feedback-why-is-my-ntp-server-costing-me-500-per-year/146/5?u=cunnie).
+This implies the following:

+* Our GCE server (and also our AWS server) accounts for 1.15% of the US NTP pool traffic
+* The entire US NTP pool is queried 270,376&times; every second
+* The entire US NTP pool responds (assuming rate-limiting) 252,495&times; every second
+* The entire US NTP pool transfers 45.9TiB in NTP responses monthly
+* At GCE's pricing of $0.12/GiB, the entire US NTP pool would cost $5,640 in monthly data transfer costs (the amount would be lower if volume pricing were taken into account)

 ### <a name="geography">1.3 Geographical Placement</a>

 The placement of the NTP server has dramatic effect on the bandwidth and cost.